 No matter which hypothesis, the underlying point in all of them is that intricate coordination between various molecules lead to the making of a fully functional, live cell.

-As primitive cells that came into being on earth, started to evolve, some of them started to develop a membrane around their genetic material, to provide it extra protection, and this compartment came to be called a nucleus9,10.
+As primitive cells that came into being on earth, started to evolve, some of them started to develop a membrane around their genetic material (Lusk and King, 2017), to provide it extra protection, and this compartment came to be called a nucleus (Pederson, 2010).

-Cells also started to evolve specific chambers called lysosomes, where they could digest the ingested food and recycle worn out components in the cell.
+Cells also started to evolve specific chambers called lysosomes (Sabatini and Adesnik, 2013), where they could digest the ingested food and recycle worn out components in the cell.